WilliamAnimate/.../README.md

 ```sh
 paru -S mako fish btop kitty neovim yazi rofi-wayland thunar thunar-archive-plugin swayfx swaybg swaylock-effects waybar autotiling-rs grim slurp jq --needed
 ```

+> [!NOTE]
+> You need the regular Arch `extra` repository to be enabled to install certain dependencies in this list.

 ### or if you like yay...